 How long is each session, and where does it take place?

-Sessions are 1 hour in length and take place in your home or condo gym, for those residing in Toronto.
+Sessions are 1 hour in length and take place on site (in Roncesvalles) or in your home (West Toronto Residents only)

 Do I need to have any equipment?